Relationship

 Dreaming About New Relationships: Meaning, Psychology & Symbolism

-Dreaming of new relationships often reflects personal growth and a desire for connection.
+Dreaming of new relationships often reflects an exploration of self-discovery and emotional growth.

 Written by: DreamMeaning Editorial Team